 1. In order to be considered for entry, applicants must have completed:

 - an undergraduate degree with a major in an appropriate discipline, or equivalent; and

-BioSciences: Appropriate discipline - Biological Sciences.
+BioSciences: Appropriate discipline - Biological Sciences or equivalent.

 Chemistry: Appropriate discipline – Chemistry or equivalent.